We follow NHS England's statutory guidance for conflicts of interest. This is defined as:

 - shareholdings (more than five per cent) of companies in the field of health and social care.

-To further strengthen scrutiny and transparency of CCG decision-making processes, the CCG has appointed a Conflicts of Interest Guardian.
+To further strengthen scrutiny and transparency of decision-making processes, we have appointed a Conflicts of Interest Guardian.

-This role is undertaken by the CCG Audit Committee Chair, Alistair Smith.
+This role is undertaken by the Audit Committee Chair.

 The role of the Conflicts of Interest Guardian is to work, in collaboration with the Company Secretary to:

-- Act as a conduit for GP practice staff, members of the public and healthcare professionals who have any concerns with regards to conflicts of interest.
+- Act as a conduit for staff, members of the public and healthcare professionals who have any concerns with regards to conflicts of interest.

-- Be a safe point of contact for employees or workers of the CCG to raise any concerns in relation to this policy.
+- Be a safe point of contact for employees or workers of the organisation to raise any concerns in relation to this policy.